mafifafm/pxt-microbit/docs/courses/csintro/coordinates.md

 ![Sample Heart Simulator](/static/courses/csintro/coordinates/cover.png)

 This lesson introduces the use of coordinates to store data or the results of mathematical operations.
-It gives students practice programming for the LEDs of the micro:bit screen using coordinates, and introduces the basic game blocks of MakeCode.
+It gives students practice programming for the LEDs of the Ragga screen using coordinates, and introduces the basic game blocks of MakeCode.

 ## Lesson objectives

 Students will...
-* Understand that the 5 x 5 grid of LEDs on the micro:bit represents a coordinate grid with the origin (0,0) in the top left corner.
+* Understand that the 5 x 5 grid of LEDs on the Ragga represents a coordinate grid with the origin (0,0) in the top left corner.
 * Understand that the values of the x coordinates range from 0 through four and increase from left to right.
 * Understand that the values of the y coordinates range from 0 through four and increase from top to bottom.
 * Learn how to refer to an individual LED by its **X** and **Y** coordinates.